I see wilderness as our primary teacher.

 The aim is to use “learning and thinking together” to establish a new effective creative behavior, which we will take back to the place where we work.
 The ability to innovate, flexibility, and the joy of life give us the strength to live in a society in constant change and the strength to play a creative role in changing the organization.

-Naturally, learning involves the risk of making mistakes when we try to do something we haven’t done before.
+Naturally learning involves the risk of making mistakes when we try to do something we haven’t done before.
 Anyone who wants to learn juggling must reckon on dropping the first few balls.
 That is why you need to create a secure and comfortable learning space where people will feel free to try out that new way of doing something.
-The scene, the laboratory, or the workshop must be designed so as to create these conditions.
+The scene, the laboratory, or the workshop must be designed so as to create these conditions and Nature provide us with that Safe Learning Container.

-In purposeful behavior in the wilderness, like mountaineering or sea-kayaking, the left cerebral hemisphere is the most exercised in these activities, which will fortify our self-esteem, ambition, and willpower- qualities called for during most of our daily activities at work as well as privately.
-A balance between the two cerebral hemispheres is necessary to stimulate learning, creativity, and innovation.
+In purposeful behavior in the wilderness, like mountaineering or sea-kayaking, the left cerebral hemisphere is the most exercised in these activities, which will fortify our self-esteem, ambition, and willpower – qualities called for during most of our daily activities at work as well as privately.
+But the balance between the two cerebral hemispheres is necessary to stimulate learning, creativity, and innovation.
 The right hemisphere is creative, intuitive, emotional, and perceives entirety – basically what is considered social competence and emotional intelligence (EQ).

-Most people have experienced the great mental and physical satisfaction that a sublimely beautiful natural scene combined with sound and smell induces.
+Many people have experienced the great rapture and gratitude that a sublimely beautiful natural scene combined with sound and smell induces.
 These experiences can also appear in physical or artistic activities like skiing, sailing, or music-making.
-They can also occur spontaneously in good teamwork.
+They can also occur spontaneously in very good teamwork.
 To reach these ecstatic spheres, both cerebral hemispheres have to be included.
-Many aboriginal peoples still master the technique of consciously jumping back and forth between these two polarities.
-We practice this particular technique to acquire increased creativity, presence, and intensity of life.
+Many indigenous peoples still master the technique of consciously jumping back and forth between these two polarities.
+We provide methods and tools to practice this particular technique to acquire increased creativity, presence, and intensity of life.

 In their research, Rachel and Stephen Kaplan have identified two forms of attention: guided and non-guided.
 Guided (beta-frequency) is put into use in everyday life and is very demanding because competing stimuli must be eliminated.
 This frequency appears mainly in the left hemisphere; over-using it creates mental stress, dysfunctions, and reduced tolerance for disappointments and misfortunes.